wangengi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-creating  a script that lists all local variables and environment variables, and functions
+creating a script that creates a new local variable